-As at 31 December 2017, certain Directors of the Company, namely Dr. WANG Ching, Mr. WU Bin and Mr. NI Jianwei are also directors of the Company's Investment Manager.
-Mr. FENG Huang and Mr. NI Jianwei are the directors of SIIC Investment Company Limited, the holding company of the Investment Manager and is a wholly-owned subsidiary of Shanghai Industrial Investment (Holdings) Company Limited which became a substantial shareholder of the Company since December 2015.
-Details of such relationships are set out on page 41 under the heading "Substantial Shareholders' and Other Persons' Interests and Short Positions in Shares and Underlying Shares".
+As at 31 December 2018, certain Directors of the Company, namely Dr. WANG Ching, Mr. WU Bin, Mr. LU Xuefang (appointed as Non-executive Director on 18 March 2019) and Mr. NI Jianwei are also directors of the Company's Investment Manager.
+Mr. FENG Huang is a director and Mr. LU Xuefang (appointed as Non-executive Director on 18 March 2019) is a director and the president of SIIC Investment Company Limited, the holding company of the Investment Manager and is a wholly-owned subsidiary of Shanghai Industrial Investment (Holdings) Company Limited which became a substantial shareholder of the Company since December 2015.
+Details of such relationships are set out on page 43 under the heading "Substantial Shareholders' and Other Persons' Interests and Short Positions in Shares and Underlying Shares".

-Save as disclosed above, to the best knowledge of the Company, there are no financial, business or family relationship among members of the Board as at 31 December 2017.
+Save as disclosed above, to the best knowledge of the Company, there are no financial, business or family relationship among members of the Board as at 31 December 2018.
 All of them are free to exercise their individual judgment.